oneapi-src/oneTBB/rfcs/template.md

 - Short explanation and links to the related sub-proposals, if any.
 Such sub-proposals could be organized as separate standalone RFCs, but this is not mandatory.
-If the change is insignificant or doesn't make any sense without the original proposal it is fine to have it in the RFC.
+If the change is insignificant or doesn't make any sense without the original proposal, you can have it in the RFC.
 - Execution plan if approved, aka next steps.

 ## Process Specific Information